ociswap/radix-event-stream/README.md

     // Handle the events inside the incoming transaction.
     // We provide a simple method for this. context
-        .incoming_transaction
+        .transaction
-        .handle_events(
+        .process_events(
-            context.app_state,
+            context.state,
             context.handler_registry,
             // the transaction context is passed in &mut transaction_context,
         )
         // EventHandlerErrors can be cast into TransactionHandlerErrors,
         // and the framework will handle these appropriately.
-        // So, best to propagate these with the ? operator..
+        // So, best to propagate these with the ? operator.
         .await?;

     // Possible errors to return: